rhewitt22/advanced-spatial-analysis/_posts/2014-11-20-elementary-customization-of-arcmap.md

 ### Evaluation

-Since this assignment didn't require any actual analysis there is not result to consider for accuracy.
+Since this assignment didn't require any actual analysis there is no result to consider for accuracy.
 I was able to add commands to existing toolbars, and context menus.
 I was also able to create my own custom toolbars to which I added several commands.

 ## Application & Reflection